abelgvidal/man/windows.md

 >pause

-Echo on keeps the console visible while output is printed Pause closes console when it finishes and a key is pressed
+Echo on keeps the console visible while output is printed.

+Pause closes console when it finishes and a key is pressed